 Can I color Russian buttercream with food coloring?

-Yes, you can color Russian buttercream with gel food coloring or powdered food coloring to achieve the desired hue.
+Yes, you can color Russian buttercream with gel food colorings or powdered food coloring to achieve the desired hue.
 Start with a small amount and gradually add more until you reach the desired color intensity.

 What can I do if my Russian buttercream becomes too soft or separated?